Kodular/Documentation/docs/components/drawing-and-animation/ball.md

     |other|`component`|

-Event handler called when two enabled sprites (Balls or ImageSprites)   collide.
-Note that checking for collisions with a rotated ImageSprite currently   checks against its unrotated position.
-Therefore, collision   checking will be inaccurate for tall narrow or short wide sprites that are   rotated.
+Event handler called when two enabled sprites (Balls or ImageSprites)collide.
+Note that checking for collisions with a rotated ImageSprite currentlychecks against its unrotated position.
+Therefore, collisionchecking will be inaccurate for tall narrow or short wide sprites that arerotated.

 ### Dragged